Kylie (album): Accolades and impact

 In the US market, Kylie was a notable pop album among dozens of popular Australian rock-oriented releases in the late 1980s, including albums by rock bands INXS, Midnight Oil, Crowded House, The Church, and Icehouse.
 Following its release, Minogue was considered as one of the most aspiring female teen pop artists, along with American singers Debbie Gibson and Tiffany.
-George Albert of The Sentinel viewed 1988 as a remarkable year for young female acts—he identified Minogue, Martika, Taylor Dayne, and Karyn White as a group of emerging artists who specialized in singing instead of writing music, and willing to record well-crafted contemporary pop songs that have potential on the music charts.
+George Albert of The Sentinel viewed 1988 as a remarkable year for young female acts—he identified Minogue, Martika, Taylor Dayne, and Karyn White as a group of emerging artists who specialised in singing instead of writing music, and willing to record well-crafted contemporary pop songs that have potential on the music charts.

 Music journalists attributed the album's success to Minogue's already established image as Charlene on Neighbours.
 She made a risky transition to music at a time when not many established actors in television chose to make a record.
 Motivated by the success of Kylie, Donovan pursued his singing career with SAW and signed with Mushroom Records.
 He recorded "Especially for You" with Minogue in late 1988, which became the fourth highest-selling single of the year, and left Neighbours the following year.
 Minogue went on to make three more studio albums with SAW until 1991, when Aitken left the trio.
-Minogue has since felt detached from the album, saying in an interview in late 1988: "I didn't have much say about [the album] and it doesn't sound like me.
+In the initial years following its release, Minogue felt detached from the album.
+In a late 1988 interview, she expressed: "I didn't have much say about [the album] and it doesn't sound like me.
 [SAW] did what they thought they had to do to deliver a hit, which they did.
 But the album still isn't me".
+However, she later found herself thoroughly enjoying the album, stating in a 2018 interview that "When I think of Kylie, I think of a really young girl.
+Everything was new to me."